Grade 3: The Idea Finder

 - Look at Word Endings: Endings like -ful, -less, -ment, and -tion help you understand the meaning.
 Notice them to learn faster.

-- Encourage Children for quick re-reads: Allow them to read short passages (one paragraph or a few lines) to improve fluency and understanding.
+- Encourage quick re-reads: Allow them to read short passages (one paragraph or a few lines) to improve fluency and understanding.

 - Gain confidence in words: Have a simple dictionary close by, or use an online one that is easy for kids to use.
 When your child learns a new word, let them look up its meaning and how the suffix changes it.